Quenty/RAIK383Team3/Requirements/05-contractor-needs-to-reject-job.md

 **A description of what can go wrong**

 1. The contractor has accidentally rejects it
-  1. They will then be prompted with an "are you sure/give a reason" dialog
+  1. They will then be prompted with an "are you sure" dialog
 2. The contractor realizes they can take it
-  1. Unless the order has been redistributed and a work order has been sent out, there is an undo feature
+  1. The contractor can update their status and will start recieve a new job

 **Information about other concurrent activities**